udit7395/udit7395/README.md

 Currently, I am pursuing my Master's in Robotic Systems Development at Carnegie Mellon University.

-- 🌱 Fields of Interest : Motion Planning, Simultaneous localization and mapping (SLAM), Perception
+- 🌱 Fields of Interest : Simultaneous localization and mapping (SLAM), Perception
 - 📫 How to reach me: udit@cmu.edu or [LinkedIn](https://www.linkedin.com/in/udit-patadia/)

 <!--